selforganising/book/topics/testing.md

 And these should pass as follows:

-    For a user, the home page
+    When a user goes to the home page
       ✓ should return status code 200 OK (207ms)
       ✓ should return some text referencing 'Camden' (243ms)